 Multiple probes and frequency

-are applied to each probe system.
-For a given backend,
+check are applied to each prober.
+For a given backend, software access logs and

 To estimate the probe frequency per backend service, consider the following:

-Base frequency per backend service: Each health check has an associated check frequency, inversely proportional to the configured check interval:
+Base frequency per backend service.
+Each health check has an associated check frequency, inversely proportional to the configured check interval:

-Destination for health check packets
+Destination for probe packets

-If multiple forwarding rules point to the same backend service or target pool, GCP sends probes to each forwarding rule's IP address.
-This can result in an increase in the number of probes, as described in the previous section.
+If multiple forwarding rules point to the same backend service, Google Cloud sends probes to each forwarding rule's IP address.
+This can result in an increase in the number of probes.

 Success criteria for HTTP, HTTPS, and HTTP/2